 - Social Graph

 Browse Twitter, Facebook, LinkedIn, or any entrepreneurship blog, and within minutes you’ll find at least 20 gems of entrepreneurial wisdom quoted from the mega-successful moguls.
-This wisdom is guaranteed to jumpstart your venture, and inspire you to […]
+This wisdom is guaranteed to jumpstart your venture, and inspire […]

 Browse Twitter, Facebook, LinkedIn, or any entrepreneurship blog, and within minutes you’ll find at least 20 gems of entrepreneurial wisdom quoted from the mega-successful moguls.
 This wisdom is guaranteed to jumpstart your venture, and inspire you to entrepreneurial greatness.